telerik/kendo-react-popup/docs/index.md

 ### Position

-Specifies which point of the popup element to attach to the anchor's origin point.
+The Popup enables you to specify which point of the Popup element to attach to the origin point of the anchor.

-By default, [`position`]() configuration property is configured to attach the popup to the anchor's origin point using horizontal **left** and vertical **top** alignment points.
+By default, the [`position`]({% slug api_popup_kendouiforreact %}#position-object) configuration property is configured to attach the Popup to the origin point of the anchor using horizontal left and vertical top alignment points.

 ```html-preview
   <style>